 Conclusion

 We introduce two inexpensive and highly accurate experimental paradigms both constructed around a Teensy 3.2 microcontroller.
 In the first, we utilize highly accurate ADNS-9800 gaming sensors, for which exists a user-friendly library.
 The Teensy is capable of utilizing these sensors and reporting movement measurements while sending aligned, temporally regular and precise digital pulses out of another digital pin.
-This is particularly useful in an imaging paradigm, where one would set a camera to external capture mode and send motor output simultaneously with accurate camera trigger.
+This is particularly useful in an imaging paradigm, where one would set a camera to external capture mode and send output associated with movement simultaneously paired with accurate camera trigger.
 This experiment also highlights the benefits of these inexpensive microcontrollers: with such a large user-base and an intuitive programming language, many novel software libraries are available for Arduino that wouldn’t be otherwise.
 The Teensy utilizes the same programming environment, thus benefitting from the ubiquitous use of Arduinos while adding several features.

 We also demonstrate a setup built to implement a trace conditioning paradigm.
 In addition to requiring accurate alignment of imaging with behavior, operant conditioning paradigms need reliable stimulus timing.
 In this setting, repetition of stimulus and response must occur in a highly regular temporal fashion in order for a mouse to learn and in order for the neuronal response to be consistent.
 This illustrates the ability of the Teensy to orchestrate different classes of output—analog and digital, both long and short pulses—simultaneously and with high temporal accuracy while simultaneously sending out regular digital pulses to control an image capturing device.
 It also highlights the ability of this device to simultaneously produce an analog output, in particular to generate a sound, while performing other actions.
 As previously stated, a major advantage of the Teensy 3.2 over other microcontrollers such as the Arduino is the fact that it can output a true analog signal, whereas the Arduino UNO, for example, is capable only of outputting pulse-width modulated signals.
 This opens a venue for many experimental additions, particularly the addition of sound, without the need of extra devices such as resistors and capacitors to create an analog-like signal.
-Rather, the Teensy 3.2 simply needs to be soldered on to a prop shield, and less in-depth knowledge about electronic circuits is necessary.
-In addition, it has a built-in “Audio” library that simplifies sound synthesis, reading, and mixing, all at 44.1 kHz.
+Rather, the Teensy 3.2 simply needs to be soldered on to a paired hardware module (prop shield), and less in-depth knowledge about electronic circuits is necessary.
+In addition, it has a built-in “Audio” library that simplifies sound synthesis, reading, and mixing, all at 44.1 kHz which is stereo quality.